Soccer-Euro-Dutch defence a concern

 some of the best forwards in Europe this season.

-developed into a goal machine with both Schalke 04 and the Dutch
+into a goal machine with both Schalke 04 and the Dutch team.

 In addition to the luxury of having two in-form strikers in